I'm Live

 Now, the Director of Tactical Media at the NDN Collective they continue to work on decolonizing media and pushing oral story telling in live video productions through nonextractive media methods centered around consent.

-They hold a Masters of Arts and a bachelor’s degree in English from the University of North Dakota where they studied creative writing and narrative construction.
+They hold a Masters of Arts and a Bachelor’s degree in English from the University of North Dakota where they studied creative writing and narrative construction.

 “Everyday I’m thankful for the people who came before me and fought for me, many whose names I will never know.
 I hold that knowing in my actions and decisions in hope to only leave a better world for the next generations.
 None of my life would be possible without you.”